 If Your Hook Doesn’t Work

 If you can’t reach the clog or if you can’t get enough of it out, you may need to do some minor disassembly of your sink and a tiny bit of surgery on your drainpipe.
 Fortunately, even if you have a pedestal bathroom sink, removing the pedestal is usually pretty straightforward.
-You may need a wrench, but that should be the only tool you need to slide the pedestal out of the way.
+You may need a wrench, but that should be the only tool to slide the pedestal out of the way.

 If you decide to continue trying to unclog the sink at this point, you’ll need to make sure that you turn the water to the sink off and place a bucket under the drainpipe.
 Then, with a pipe wrench, disconnect the drainpipe and dump it into the bucket.
 You can now try to force your hanger through it to clear out the clog, or you can soak it in a chemical solvent solution until it clears on its own.